Go Rip Some Roofs Apart

 Now, does this seem like an odd response to you?
 Here is a paralyzed man being lowered down on his mat through the roof.
 CLEARLY what the man needs is to be able to walk again, right?
 So, why is it that Jesus tells him that his sins are forgiven?

-There was a common belief at this time that anyone who was crippled or blind, etc. was so because of some unforgiven sin in their life.
+Well, there was a common belief at this time that anyone who was crippled or blind, etc. was so because of some unforgiven sin in their life.
 (See the account of the man born blind in John 9 to see an example of this.)
 Talk about insult on top of injury!
 Can you even imagine the weight such a belief would bear on a person?
 As if it weren’t difficult enough to live lame or blind, you’re also the object of God’s wrath?
 Painful.
 Destructive.
 Demeaning.

 So, Jesus speaks to the man who has been lovingly presented at his feet saying to him, “Son, your sins are forgiven.”
 Do you hear the love, the compassion, the intimacy in Jesus’ voice?
 He called the man, “Son.”
 He is looking at this man as a Father looks at his child—with deep love, deep compassion, with a deep desire for his life to be whole.